apache/incubator-devlake-website/docs/GettingStarted/HelmSetup.md

 | service.ingress.httpPort  | The http port for ingress  | 80  |
 | service.ingress.httpsPort  | The https port for ingress  | 443  |
 | option.localtime  | The hostpath for mount as /etc/localtime | /etc/localtime  |

+## Troubleshooting

+If you run into any problem, please check the [Troubleshooting](/Troubleshooting/Installation.md) or [create an issue](https://github.com/apache/incubator-devlake/issues)